Back to California

 Plain English Breakdown

-The bill summary text does not mention corporations specifically, only local agencies, public utilities, and mutual water companies.
+The bill summary does not mention corporations specifically, only local agencies, public utilities, and mutual water companies.

 Credentialing for Disaster Response Personnel